AsifKHasan/visualization-explorations/bpmn/bpmn-gv/README.md

     bpmn-from-yml.bat spectrum/my-test [LR|TB]

 >   note we do not need to indicate that the file is under ```data``` directory (it is assumed) and we do not need to provide the ```*.yml``` extension (it is assumed)
+>   note you will need to copy the directory  ```misc/bpmn``` under ```out``` directory, otherwise some bpmn element may not render properly

 If everything goes well you should be able to get two files under ```out``` directory

 - my-test.gv
 - my-test.svg

 Note depending on the second parameter value you will get either a top-down (vertical) or left-right (horizontal) bpmn.
 TB means top-down, LR means left-right.
-Any other value or if you do not provide the second argument at all will defaulty to LR and produce a left-right bpmn.
+Any other value or if you do not provide the second argument at all will default to LR and produce a left-right bpmn.

 The best way to open the ```svg``` is through a browser.